dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 - Launch your app along with the XREAL Light controller.
 For instructions on how to use the XREAL Light controller, please refer to [Controller](https://nrealsdkdoc2.readthedocs.io/en/dev/Docs/Unity_EN/Develop/Controller.html#controller-guide).

-- Move around until NRSDK finds a horizontal plane and the detected plane will be covered with green grid.
+- Move around until XREAL SDK finds a horizontal plane and the detected plane will be covered with green grid.

 - Click the Trigger button to put an XREAL logo object on it.